-Where R is the residual radon decay product concentration (mJ/m^3) , t is the total number of hours per year (8,760 h/y) and DCF is the dose conversion factor applicable for members of the public with full-time occupancy at ODV or RDS and is equivalent to 3 mSv per mJ.h.m-3 (ICRP 137).
+where R is the residual radon decay product concentration (mJ/m3), t is the total number of hours per year (8,760 h/y) and DCF is the dose conversion factor applicable for members of the public with full-time occupancy at ODV or RDS and is equivalent to 1.1 mSv per mJ.h.m-3 (ICRP 1996b).

-7 APPENDIX B: RADIONUCLIDES IN DUST DOSE ASSESSMENT METHOD
+6 APPENDIX B: RADIONUCLIDES IN DUST DOSE ASSESSMENT METHOD

-The method for assessing the radioactive dust contribution to total dose involves analysing radionuclides in dust concentration data and meteorological information to derive an operational impact above natural background.
+The method for assessing the radioactive dust contribution to total dose involves analysing radionuclides in dust concentration data and meteorological information to derive a project originated impact above natural background.

-The dust concentration in air monitoring (using high volume samplers) provides monthly PM{10} concentration in ambient air for each monitoring site at RD and ODV.
+The dust concentration in air monitoring (using high volume samplers) provides twice monthly total suspended particulate (TSP) concentration in ambient air for each monitoring site.

 The background radionuclide concentrations are based on measurements from a high volume air sampler at the Roxby Downs Homestead (RDH) located on Roxby Downs Station, approximately 30 km SSW of the operation.
-The background measurements were taken in 2006/2007 and are displayed in Table 7-1 below.

-Analysis of long-lived radionuclide concentrations in dust is undertaken on samples collected from each of the two sites, RV and ODV.
+Analysis of long-lived radionuclide concentrations in dust is undertaken on samples collected from each of the sites.
 The calculation of dose to members of the public related to the operation involves subtracting the derived background concentrations measured at RDH from the measured RDS and ODV results.